MKLab-ITI/JGNN/tutorials/GNN.md

 This far, we touched on propagation mechanisms of GNNs, which consider the features of all nodes.
 However, when moving to a node classification setting, training data labels are typically available only for certain nodes.
-We thus need a mechanism that can retrieve the top neural layer predictions for certain nodes and pass them through a softmax activation.
+We thus need a mechanism that can retrieve the predictions of the top neural layer for certain nodes and pass them through a softmax activation.
-This can already be achieved in terms of neural model definitions with the gather operation on the top layer's softmax activation on a set of node indexes per:
+This can already be achieved with normal neural model definitions using the gather bracket operation after declaring a variable of which nodes to retrieve:

 ```java
 .var("nodes")